 Developments with 50 units or less - 100% of the units must be inspected.
-Developments with 51 units to 75 units -75% of the units must be inspected.
-Developments with 76 units or more -50% of the units must be inspected.
+Developments with 51 units to 75 units - 75% of the units must be inspected.
+Developments with 76 units or more - 50% of the units must be inspected.

 When completing reports for multiple building developments, each building should be inspected.
+WHEDA will allow a minimum of 35% of sites to be inspected on scattered site applications.

-A minimum of two (2) copies of the CNA report must be submitted to WHEDA with the financing or tax credit application.
+A copy of the CNA report must be submitted to WHEDA with the financing or tax credit application.